clomax/evosim-prototype/README.md

 ## Introduction
 The program is intended to be a 'toy'.
 It is not a scientific tool or a true reflection of evolution in the natural world.

+## Usage
+Clone this repository and open the directory as an existing project in Unity3D.
+There may be warnings/errors as the project is run in the editor; this is due to Components needing to be attached to objects.
+In the near future the only Component you'll need to attach to any GameObject will be the Main script to the Main GameObject as everything else will be done through script.

 ## License - BSD License
 Copyright (c) 2011, Craig Lomax
 All rights reserved.